BuGlessRB/remixml/README.md

      Substring index starting at this offset.
    - `limit`<br />
      Substring limit the total number of characters.
+   - `join`<br />
+     If it is an array, join it to a string using the provided separator.
    - `variables`<br />
      Insert a variable group:
      - `dump`<br />